 Numerous business loan calculators allow you to run the numbers and estimate your payments.
 The key to getting an accurate picture of your payments is knowing how much you really need to borrow.

 This amount goes back to understanding why you need the loan in the first place.
 For example, if you’re interested in using a loan to expand to a new location, you’ll first want to calculate all the costs that might be involved.
-Taking the time to realistically decide how much you need to borrow can help you avoid getting a loan that is too big or too small.
+Taking the time to realistically decide how much you need to borrow and make accurate cash flow forecast can help you avoid getting a loan that is too big or too small.